 I decided to keep the first two sections of the original design, which focused on my work experience and the services I provide.
 I just swapped out the placeholder content and images for my own.

 Next, I wanted to showcase my certifications to build credibility.
 This is where SeedProd’s Template Parts came in handy.
+Think of template parts as pre-made sections you can insert and reuse across different pages — a huge time-saver.

-I simply edited this template to include my certifications, then easily inserted it into my “About” page.
+The theme came with a template part called “Awards and Recognition.”
+I simply edited it to include my certifications, then inserted it into my About page.

 To wrap it up, I created a final section with a more personal touch.
 I shared some of my hobbies, where I live, and other tidbits that would help visitors connect with me on a more personal level.